kunzhang1110/COMP5703-Capstone-Project/README.md

 ## Description
 The idea of this project is to gather real-time data from public transport data sources, build appropriate data-model and perform data analysis on the data, and construct an interactive web-application to present the results.
 The target audiences of the project are government agencies and bus operators, as well as passengers and developers.

-More details can be found in Project Final Report.
+* More details can be found in Project Final Report.
+* Some commits are only available on the four branches other than master.

 ## Project Structure
 The project consists of three major parts: